 Doctoral Program Courses

-Instruction is scheduled in a sequence of 6-credit courses addressing significant areas of educational leadership.
-Students take 2 courses per semester for 4 semesters and complete the course work in 2 years.
+Instruction is scheduled in a sequence of six-credit courses addressing significant areas of educational leadership.
+Students will complete their coursework in years one and two and their dissertation in year three.

 |EDUC7011||Strategy & Change||6|